codelucid/ReadMeProject/Develop/readme.md

 ![Profile Picture](https://avatars3.githubusercontent.com/u/11791361?v=4)

-If you have questions about the repo, contact codelucid directly, at coidje.
+If you have questions about the repo, contact codelucid directly, at coophealey@gmail.com.